 Champignon, MITtroit, and Openopolis were perfect examples of cities caught in a feedback loop that’s positive at first, but detrimental in the end.
 They viewed their investments in extraction as sensible ways to earn revenue that would be reinvested in sustainable energy, but none of them became green cities.
 Had the game run longer, their infrastructures likely would have imploded.
-Liberals get their due in SimCity, too.
+Conservatives get their due in SimCity, too.

 “Every time you get something, it tastes good and it makes you feel good about yourself.
 You get a reward and you want another one,” Librande said.
 “If you start going down the coal path or ore path, you eventually get headquarters to extract even more resources and make even more money.
 It’s exponential.”

-Like the children who had played before them, many of the urbanists succumbed to SimCity’s fundamental temptation: pursuing short-term population growth and economic growth, while thrilling, will ultimately haunt you, Mr. or Ms. Mayor.
+Like the children who had played before them, many of the urbanists succumbed to SimCity’s fundamental temptation: pursuing short-term population and economic growth, while thrilling, will ultimately haunt you, Mr. or Ms. Mayor.